RebeccaBucci/academic-kickstart/content/home/publications.md

 weight = 41  # Order that this section will appear.

 title = "Publications"
-subtitle = "Pubertal Timing and Adolescent Delinquency"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "Pubertal Timing and Adolescent Delinquency"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5